MuamerHr/Bin-Packing-Problem-BPP3D/README.txt

 The algorithm is a combination of two branch and bound schemes where:
 - the outer branching scheme assigns small items to bins without specifying the actual positions
-- the inner branching scheme packs a given subset of items into one bin depending on the chosen packing pattern (general, robot).
+- the inner branching scheme attempts to pack a given subset of items into one bin depending on the chosen packing pattern (general, robot).

 ##################################################################################################